CheesyHero/littleAdventureMap/README.md

 - Technical Overview

 The project uses a separate client and server so the simulation can continue independently of player input.
 PostgreSQL stores persistent users, heroes, journey state, and event logs.

-Some of the main engineering challenges have making sure all the syntax is correct.
-The logic and game data was easy to set up and get working, but saving and iterating to the database when something had a limit or restriction caused some headaches.
+The main engineering challenges came from keeping the simulation and database state synchronized while enforcing gameplay restrictions.
+Individual systems were fairly straightforward to build, but handling database constraints, state transitions, and repeated updates from the simulation required considerably more iteration.

 - Running the Project

 Requires Go and PostgreSQL.

+Set your DATABASE_URL and start the server:

-1: go run server/main.go
+go run server/main.go

+In another terminal, start the client:

-2: go run client/main.go
+go run client/main.go

-3: Create an account, hire a hero, and send them on a journey.
+Create an account, hire a hero, and send them on a journey.

-4: As a user use the '7' command to view your agent on the map live.
+Use command 7 to open the live map and watch your deployed heroes move across the world.

 - Roadmap